Amitkavathekar/Amitkavathekar/README.md

 ## 👨‍💻 About Me

-Sure, here's your information rewritten in the same style:

----

 * 🔭 I'm currently a **Fresher**, recently completed internships at [CodSoft](https://codsoft.in/) and [CipherByte Technologies](https://cipherbytetechnologies.in/).
 * 🚀 I'm looking to collaborate on exciting **Frontend** or **Full-Stack** development projects.
 * 🤝 I'm open to learning and contributing to real-world applications and open-source repositories.
 * 📂 All of my projects are available at [my portfolio](https://amitt-portfolio.vercel.app/)

----

 ## 🛠️ Tech Stack and Tools